sparklingwaterlemon/Shake-On-It/README.md

 }...

 - if you can't find friend send email invite nodemon mailer *******
+- want user's to be able to challenge and create games without logging in
 - create 3000/Master
 where you have all games and all users and can edit and delete